Our cosmic heroes face a terrible choice… as one of the Quartet pays the ultimate price in Psi-Lords #8!

 So what’s the series about?
 It opens up with four humans in a prison of sorts.
-As they come to awareness on an asteroid/alien planet.
+As they come to awareness, they’ve seemingly have lost all sense of themselves.
 They discover they have superpowers and escaped with the help of a mysterious stranger.
 They find themselves among some pacifist cat-like aliens and defended them against another alien, a Widower, by killing him.
 Somehow they gain the incredible team name of The Astro Friends.
 Now, they’re about to face the consequences of those actions in what they assume to be a court of law.
 That basically amounts to a trial by combat.
 They fight for control of the asteroid hurtling toward the Earth that also happens to be the prison of a potentially horrific space god.

 Story: Fred Van Lente Art: Renato Guedes Letters: Dave Sharpe